go-fed/activitypub.dev/README.md

 ## Code of Conduct

-One would definitely be needed.
-One thing that needs to be tackled before launch is how to properly run such a site.
+One would definitely be needed if more folks want to participate in running and operating the site.